rochoa85/Protocols-Peptide-Binding/README.md

 init_box: 5
 ```

-Where XXX

-Then the script can be called as `python fragment_docking.py -i input.txt`
+Where **pep_seq** is the peptide sequence that will be docked, **pep_frag** is the middle fragment the peptide will grow, **target** is the name of the PDB file with the protein target, **num_chains** is the number of chain of the protein, **pep_ph** is the desired pH to protonate the molecules, **center_[x,y,z]** are the box coordinates to start the docking, **dist_box** is the distance from the extreme atoms to generate the box and **init_box** is the minimum distance per dimension to generate the box.
+With that, the script can be called as `python fragment_docking.py -i input.txt`

-The method will start the modelling of the initial script, and the docking of the fragment after each growing step, until the peptide obtain the final desired size.
-The code can be modified to modify box sizes, as well as verify if the conformation of the growing ligand is according to previous findings of the biological system.
-An example of the output docked result is provided in the `example_output` folder.
+The method will start the modelling and docking of the initial fragment, which grows by adding one amino acid at each flanking after a new step, until the peptide obtain the final desired size.
+The code can be modified to update box sizes, as well as verify if the conformation of the growing ligand is according to previous findings of the biological system.

 ## 2. MD-based and peptide descriptors